 The situation thus was not desperate and there was time to muster all aboard and abandon the ship.

 The ship was apparently fitted with a loading and stability computer to verify intact stability.
 Nowadays such a computer can also provide direct information of the residual stability after up-flooding and maybe it was used at the first incident to verify damage stability.
 All aboard knew that the ship was floating upright and stable and that nobody had died.
-The technical investigation will clarify this question.
+The technical investigation should clarify this question.
+It was never done!
 It seems the Costa Concordia loading and stability computer was not working after the black-out, i.e. not connected to the emergency electrical supply system.

-Ship immediately lost propulsion, normal electric power and steering and continued forward at 21.45 hrs!
+Ship immediately lost propulsion, normal electric power and steering and continued forward after 21.45 hrs!
 The emergency power and light system came into action at once!
 The damaged ship remained upright with no heel for at least 60 minutes.
 Costa Concordia neither heeled port nor starboard at this time due to the hull damages, water inflow and loss of buoyancy.
 Passengers and crew could easily walk on deck and in corridors to reach muster stations and lifeboats.
-Only later started the vessel to heel ... to starboard probably due to wind force, reduced GM (due further flooding) and ship's starboard bilge contacts forward and aft with two rocky outcrops from shore ... and capsized hours later at 00.34 hrs ... but never sank until after capsize.
+Only later started the vessel to heel ... to starboard probably due to wind force, reduced GM (due further flooding) and ship's starboard bilge contacts forward and aft with two rocky outcrops from shore ... and capsized hours later at 00.34 hrs ... but never sank totally after capsize.
 The ship actually crashed against the shallow water shore area at 00.34 hrs and the deck house was locally pushed in forward and aft and then the ship was sliding down 6 meters and away 20-30 meters from shore, more at the forward end, i.e. the forward end displaced further from shore than the aft end, on the sloping sea floor damaging the starboard hull/bilge/bottom structure to finally come to rest.
-32 persons drowned.
+32 persons drowned after 00.34 hrs.